Green Berets and Army Rangers are considered some of the toughest special operations forces in the US Armed Forces, if not the world.

 There you have it, these are the major differences between Green Berets and Army Rangers.

-As I mentioned earlier, each of these special forces outfits is unique and important in their own right.
+As I mentioned earlier, each of these special forces outfits is unique and important in its own right.

 In fact, many Army Rangers are plucked from the unit to serve in the Green Berets themselves.